mayasharma2110/Keep-Riding/README.md

 however my label "What is your experience/ability?" was greater than 40% width on some screen sizes causing a truncation issue.
 I changed the property to have a min-width of 40% instead which fixed the problem.

+* For my footer I noticed the social media links did not all fit on one line when viewed on my phone, so I updated the left/right padding from 10% to 7%.

 ## Deployment

 ### Creation